shailendrabt/CHIP-Seq-Raw-Data-Analysis-/README.md

 Chromatin immunoprecipitation followed by sequencing (ChIP-seq) analysis is a key technology in epigenomic research.
 This method uses an antibody for a specific DNA-binding protein or a histone modification to identify enriched loci within a genome

+Sequencing Workflow Steps:

+a.
+Crosslinked a known protein to strand of DNA in vivo

+b.
+Shear the single DNA stretch into many small segments

+c.
+Select the bound DNA-Protein complex using antibody and isolate only the DNA (Immunoprecipiating).
+d.
+Amplify the DNA with PCR and sequence the DNA segment Pipeline Explained and examples¶
+Before we start: - Create a directory called chipseq on your cluster - In the chipseq directory, create 6 directories that are logs, meta, raw_data, reference_data, results and scripts.
+In the results directory, create 2 directories that are bowtie and fastqc.

 ##################################
 ### Chapter 2: Getting Started ###
 ##################################
+Concept¶
+Goal: Chromatin immunoprecipitation (ChIP) experiments are performed to identify DNA that binds specific (chromatin) proteins of interest.

 ##### Trim Galore (optional)

  Run Trim Galore (~10 min)